 “Word of mouth is one of the most convincing sales tools,” noted Mr. Zell.
-“I am sure that many of Mrs. Boutte’s neighbors took note of how well the fence withstood the storm, and will keep that in mind when considering their own fencing options.”
+“I am sure that many of Mrs. Boutte’s neighbours took note of how well the fence withstood the storm and will keep that in mind when considering their own fencing options.”

 Mr. Zell compared the market position of vinyl fence, deck and railing products today to that of vinyl siding and windows ten years ago, shortly before that market exploded to the point where now more than half the new homes built in North America have vinyl siding or windows.